Winston Churchill (1940–2010): Political career

-As a frontbench spokesman on defence policy, he took a hardline on Rhodesia, voting against any sanctions.
-His presentation at the despatch box was strident for the times, censured by the Speaker for calling Foreign Secretary David Owen "treacherous" over the abandonment of Rhodesia.
-Thatcher, who succeeded Edward Heath as Conservative leader in 1975, dismissed Churchill from the front bench of politics in November 1978.
+As a frontbench spokesman on defence policy, he took a hard line on Rhodesia, voting against any sanctions.
+His presentation at the despatch box was strident for the times; he was censured by the Speaker for calling Foreign Secretary David Owen "treacherous" over the abandonment of Rhodesia.
+Thatcher, who succeeded Edward Heath as Conservative leader in 1975, dismissed Churchill from the Conservative front bench in November 1978.
 However, when the Conservatives came to power in the election of May 1979 he was elected to the executive of the 1922 Committee.

-Boundary changes which took effect at the 1983 general election made his seat more marginal (it was subsequently taken by the Labour Party), and he transferred to the nearby Davyhulme constituency, which he represented until the seat was abolished for the 1997 general election.
+Boundary changes that took effect at the 1983 general election made his seat more marginal (it was subsequently taken by the Labour Party), and he transferred to the nearby Davyhulme constituency, which he represented until the seat was abolished for the 1997 general election.
 Although well known by virtue of his family history, he never achieved high office and remained a backbencher.
 His cousin, Nicholas Soames, was first elected a Conservative MP in 1983 and remained in Parliament until 2019.

 During his time as a Member of Parliament, Churchill visited Beijing with a delegation of other MPs, including Clement Freud, a grandson of the psychoanalyst Sigmund Freud.
 Freud asked why Churchill was given the best room in the hotel, and was told it was because Churchill was a grandson of Britain's most illustrious Prime Minister.
 Freud responded by saying it was the first time in his life that he had been "out-grandfathered".
 After the 1990–91 Gulf War, Churchill visited British troops in the desert.
 When he introduced himself to a soldier, the soldier replied "Yes, and I'm Rommel", highlighting, as his father had told him, the comparative disadvantage in his name.
 He was the subject of controversy in 1995 when he and his family sold a large archive of his grandfather's papers for £12.5m to Churchill College, Cambridge.
 The purchase was funded by a grant from the newly established National Lottery.

-After leaving Parliament at the 1997 election (with his Davyhulme seat being abolished), Churchill was a sought-after speaker on the lecture circuit and wrote many articles in support of the Iraq War and the fight against Islamic terrorism.
+After leaving Parliament at the 1997 election (his Davyhulme seat having been abolished), Churchill was a sought-after speaker on the lecture circuit, and wrote many articles in support of the Iraq War and the fight against Islamic terrorism.
 He also edited a compilation of his grandfather's famous speeches entitled Never Give In.
 In 2007, he acted as a spokesman for the pressure group UK National Defence Association.
 He was also involved with the National Benevolent Fund for the Aged, as trustee from 1974 and chair from 1995 to 2010.
 He attempted to be selected as an MEP, but was unsuccessful.